alpomar/ai-chatbot-local/README.md

 # Spring AI Chatbot with Ollama

-This project is a simple **Spring Boot chatbot** powered by **Ollama** and **Spring AI**, inspired by Baeldung’s tutorial on building ChatGPT-like chatbots.

-It demonstrates how to integrate a local LLM (such as Mistral) with a Spring Boot REST API, as well as how to handle chat sessions and prompt history.
+This project is a simple **Spring Boot chatbot** powered by **Ollama** and **Spring AI**.
+It demonstrates how to integrate a local LLM (such as Mistral) with RAG using Spring Boot REST API, and how to handle chat sessions and prompt history.

 ## Overview